Yana-Sosnovskaya/Smart_Grasper_public/Calibration Setup/Position Calibration/README.md

 ### How to Use:

 To generate the calibration function, open `position_surface_fit.py` and select which data sources you want to use by commenting or uncommenting the data file names as appropriate.
 Then, run the script.
+The script will return multiple possible fits relating the Grasper force readings and encoder pulses to the Grasper's jaw distance.